certnanny/sscep/README.md

     * Is at the end of the received chain, i.e. do not sign other certificate.
     * Has key usage "Digital Signature" (for -c) or "Key Encipherment" (for -e), or does not have any key usage defined.
- 2. If no such key is found, selects the first certificate in the chain.
+ 2. If no such key is found, selects the first certificate in the chain, which is usually the right certificate anyway.

 Currently, SSCEP doesn't verify the CA/RA certificate chain.
 You can do it manually with OpenSSL: